 5. You are still not in the shower.

-6. Take either Olive Oil Shampoo or Foaming Liquid Soap and evenly apply to your hair ON TOP OF the cream rinse mix.
+6. Take Olive Oil Shampoo and evenly apply to your hair ON TOP OF the vinegar and oil.
 Gently and thoroughly.
 Make sure you use enough.
 Put it on thick.
-I tried both and have come to the conclusion that the Olive Oil Shampoo definitely does a better job on my hair.
+I tried this with our Liquid Soap and have come to the conclusion that the Olive Oil Shampoo definitely does a better job on my hair.